-- Continuing Education Classes are offered at the UNI-CUE every Monday through Thursday, providing easy access to university courses for credit.
+- Continuing Education Classes are offered at the UNI-CUE weekly; Monday through Thursday, during the academic year, providing easy access to university credit courses.
 Continuing Education courses continue to be expanded and offered during the fall and spring semesters at a time convenient for most nontraditional students.

-- The UNI-CUE Leadership Academy is a four-week summer program that helps students transition to middle school.
+- The UNI-CUE Leadership Academy is a four-week summer program that helps 5th grade students transition to middle school.
 The Academy is designed to hone the skills of potential young leaders.
 Students participate in a range of classes, which include reading, writing, math and art.
 Students must be nominated by their 5th grade teachers as having great potential for leadership and academic achievement.

 - The UNI-CUE Tutoring Center provides free tutoring services during the academic year to Black Hawk County students in grades K-12.
-Tutors are upper-level undergraduate students from UNI who work one-on-one with students to improve reading, English, composition, social sciences, math, and other skills as requested.
+Tutors are upper-level undergraduate students from UNI, and community voluteers, who work one-on-one with students to improve reading, English, composition, social sciences, math, and other skills as requested.
 The UNI-CUE Tutoring Center is specifically designed to provide skill development over the course of several weeks during a semester.
 Students must register for weekly tutoring during the course of a semester.

 - OTHER UNI-CUE PROGRAMS: The UNI-CUE supports a number of programs to assist area residents and university students with pursuing and continuing their educational goals, and prepare for careers.
 UNI-CUE houses three federally-funded TRiO programs - the Educational Opportunity Center (EOC), the Educational Talent Search (ETS) program, and the Classic Upward Bound (CUB) program.
 The following section includes a brief description of each program's mission and the link to its program web site.

 Educational Opportunity Center (EOC)